Grand Rapids Medical Mile: College of Human Medicine

-The MSU College of Human Medicine Secchia Center houses the Grand Rapids portion of the MSU's M.D. medical school.
+The Michigan State University (MSU) College of Human Medicine Secchia Center houses the Grand Rapids portion of the MSU's M.D. medical school.
 Its purpose was to expand MSU CHM's class size from its traditional 106 students to 206 entering students per year in 2010; with 100 of those students spending all four years in Grand Rapids.
 Historically, first and second year students attended the East Lansing campus; the third and fourth year students then spread to six different urban areas in the state in order to complete their training.

 Grand Rapids has been such a host for many years, and with the advent of the Medical Mile they were asked to expand the medical school in Grand Rapids.
 The center is home to 400 students a year.
 The project was ratified by the MSU Board of Trustees on January 18, 2007.
 It was funded by private dollars through a joint fundraising initiative by MSU and Grand Action, a nonprofit Grand Rapids based organization designed to revitalize and attract business to downtown Grand Rapids.
 A $10 million lead donation of the $90 million construction budget was given by Ambassador Peter F. Secchia.

 The campus is a seven-story building atop a five-story parking garage.
 It is approximately 180000 sqft and is a part of the four-tower RDV/Christman Michigan Street development bounded by Interstate 196 (I-196) to the north, Michigan Street to the south and North Division to the west.
 It is skywalk-linked into Tower 25 of the Medical Mile, which is connected to the Van Andel Institute and the remainder of the Medical Mile.